55th Anniversary Symposium

 Founder of Nehemiah Center for Urban Development and CEO ofThe Center for Black Excellence and Culture

-Rev. Dr. Alexander Gee is the Lead Pastor of Fountain of Life Church, president and founder of the Nehemiah Center for Urban Leadership Development and its renowned initiative, Justified Anger.
+Rev. Dr. Alexander Gee is the Lead Pastor of Fountain of Life Church and the president and founder of the Nehemiah Center for Urban Leadership Development.
 Gee is a husband and father, as well as a writer, adjunct faculty worker, community activist, life coach, international lecturer, and relief worker.
 Gee is the co-founder of The Center for Black Excellence and Culture in Madison, WI.

 Class of 2006